 - Anaemia.
 This is due to loss of proteins that help to carry iron around in the bloodstream.
-You need iron to make red blood cells and to prevent anaemia.
+Iron is needed to make red blood cells and to prevent anaemia.

 - Acute kidney injury.
 This may rarely occur from the nephrotic syndrome itself, or more commonly due to complications such as infections, or as an unintended result of treatment.

-Depending on the duration and severity of the nephrotic syndrome, you may be advised to take treatment to help prevent or reduce the risk of these possible complications.
+Depending on the duration and severity of the nephrotic syndrome, treatment may be advised to help prevent or reduce the risk of these possible complications.

 Possible complications from the cause of the nephrotic syndrome

-You may also have various complications from the underlying condition which has caused the nephrotic syndrome.
+Various complications can arise from the underlying condition which has caused the nephrotic syndrome.
 For example: